jetbrains-academy/introduction_to_python/Data structures/List items/task.md

 ```

 Make all `animals` elephants by replacing the last two items.
+We suggest that you first run the program in the IDE without changes to see how the `animals` list looks like after all the operations have been made

 <div class='hint'>Use assignment to a slice as in examples.</div>

+<div class='hint'>You can assign a list consisting of several elements.</div>